Business models have been around for years in one form or another. How can their use support those considering business transformation or outsourcing?

 A Business model brings together a high-level view of the whole business that addresses:

-As the nature of business is dynamic and involves many flows, these are emphasised in business models.
+The nature of business is dynamic and involves many flows.
+You can engage a business model to make these clear.
 Any model is a simplification of reality.
-The purpose of creating one may include one or more of the following:
+Your purpose in creating one may include one or more of the following:

-To communicate and lead – Let the wider community know what is proposed and why.
-A good model can greatly assist story-telling
+To communicate and lead – Tell the wider community what is proposed and why.
+A good model can greatly assist story-telling.

-Reality is so complex and obscure that it is normally impossible to see the wood for the trees.
-By stripping it down to the bare essentials, clarity may be brought to proceedings.
-The choice of what is to be kept and what is to be left out depends upon the nature of the question to be addressed.
+Because reality is so complex and obscure, it is nigh impossible to see the wood for the trees.
+You can clarify the bare essentials of relationships by stripping the organisation’s complexity to the bare essentials.
+So, your choice of what is to be kept in the illustration and what is to be left out depends upon the nature of the question before you.

 The early application of business models was in addressing questions such as: